Being too soft on Jordan

 If you are an older Pistons or Sixers fan, you remember him as one of those hardnosed old-school centers that often served in the enforcer's role, which is pretty much extinct in today's NBA.

-Before becoming Barkley’s teammate with the Sixers, Mahorn was a member of the Bad Boys from Detroit that beat Michael Jordan several times in a row in the playoffs.
-The primary receipt for that success was putting Jordan on the ground as many times needed, and that strategy initially worked quite well for the Pistons.
+Before becoming Barkley's teammate with the Sixers, Mahorn was a member of the Bad Boys from Detroit, who beat Michael Jordan several times in the playoffs.
+The primary receipt for that success was putting Jordan on the ground as many times as needed, and that strategy initially worked quite well for the Pistons.
 After joining the Sixers, Mahorn told Barkley that he needs to foul him hard every time Jordan drives to the basket.
-Apparently, Mahorn was always frustrated with Barkley because he was too soft on Jordan and wasn’t physical enough when he needed to be.
+Apparently, Mahorn was always frustrated with Barkley because he was too soft on Jordan and wasn't physical enough when he needed to be.

 Mahorn and Barkley got into an argument on the show on fouling Michael, and it was a hilarious exchange between the two, especially when Mahorn said Barkley was soft.

 "I want a public apology for you being on your radio saying I was too soft to hit Michael Jordan."

 Rick Mahorn "Oh you was too soft.
 I don't wanna hear that shit Charlie.

 Barkley "When we were about to play the Bulls.
 He says we got to hammer Michael.
 When he comes down the lane, knock the shit out of him.
 I'm like Rick I'm the star of the team.
 I can't be getting in foul trouble."